Pakkapon/Pakkapon-iOS-Template/README.md

 # Pakkapon MVVM-Templates
 A file template for Xcode.
-It creates all necessary files for CleanSwift architecture.
+It creates all necessary files for MVVM architecture.

 Installation
 ------------